 Best practices for leveraging breakout sessions during virtual meetings and events

 Anyone who has attended a large in-person technology conference (remember those?) has probably participated in breakout sessions.
-These meetings provide opportunities to workshop ideas, ask questions, and/or watch presentations with a relatively small group of participants.
+These meetings provide opportunities to workshop ideas, foster collaborative skills, ask questions, and/or watch presentations with a relatively small group of participants.

 Breakout activities can help deepen understanding of themes covered in a keynote speech, allowing for more interaction and other elements not available during a one-sided lecture with hundreds or thousands of attendees.
 Often, conferences will hold several sessions simultaneously in different breakout rooms at the conference venue, giving attendees a chance to choose the ones most relevant to them.

 With many events—as well as everyday meetings and trainings—now happening virtually, it’s important to thoughtfully leverage your video conferencing platform’s virtual breakout sessions to create engaging experiences.
 Let’s look at how virtual breakout sessions work and the benefits they provide.

 An overview of breakout sessions in audio and video conferencing solutions